-(5) The risk reduction audit and plan submitted by the owner or operator shall contain all of the following:
+(54) The risk reduction audit and plan submitted by the owner or operator shall contain all of the following:

-(i) The name, location and standard industrial classification (SIC) code of the stationary source.
+(i) The name, and location and standard industrial classification (SIC)code of the stationary source.

-(ii) The identification of the emission units and toxic air contaminants emitted by each emission unit that contribute to potential public health risks above the significant risk mitigation levels specified in Subsection (e)(1).
-Emission units shall be listed by decreasing contribution to the total potential public health risks estimated for the stationary source.
-Toxic air contaminants shall be listed for each emission unit by decreasing contribution to the potential public health risk estimated for that unit.
+(ii) The identification of the emission units and toxic air contaminantsemitted by each emission unit that contribute to potential public health risksabove the significant risk mitigation levels specified in Subsection (e)(1).-Emission units shall be listed by decreasing contribution to the total potentialpublic health risks estimated for the stationary source.
+Toxic air contaminantsshall be listed for each emission unit by decreasing contribution to the potentialpublic health risk estimated for that unit.
+A facility risk characterization which includes an updated emission inventory report and health risk assessment, if the risk due to total facility emissions has increased to above or decreased to below the levels indicated in the previously approved health risk assessment.

-The plan need not include identification of emission units which emit toxic air contaminants in amounts which the approved public health risk assessment indicates do not cause maximum incremental cancer risks greater than 1.0 in a million, nor a total acute noncancer health hazard index of 1.0 or greater, nor a total chronic noncancer health hazard index of 1.0 or greater.
-The plan shall include identification of all emission units for which the owner or operator proposes to reduce toxic air contaminant emissions as part of the risk reduction audit and plan.

-(iii) A listing and an evaluation of all airborne toxic risk reduction measures available to the owner or operator and which could be used to reduce emissions from the emission units identified in Subsection (e)(5)(ii).
+The plan need not include identification of emission units which emit toxicair contaminants in amounts which the approved public health risk assessmentindicates do not cause maximum incremental cancer risks greater than 1.0 in amillion, nor a total acute noncancer health hazard index of 1.0 or greater, nor atotal chronic noncancer health hazard index of 1.0 or greater.
+The plan shallinclude identification of all emission units for which the owner or operatorproposes to reduce toxic air contaminant emissions as part of the risk reductionaudit and plan. (iii) A listing and an evaluation of all airborne toxic risk reduction measures available to the owner or operator and which could be used to reduce emissions from the emission units identified in Subsection (e)(5)(ii).
 The evaluation shall identify the emission units and toxic air contaminants affected by each measure and the extent of emission reductions that would be achieved for each emission unit and each affected contaminant.

-(iv) The identification of and the rationale for the airborne toxic risk reduction measures proposed for implementation by the owner or operator.
-The plan shall also include the rationale for not proposing for implementation any of the airborne toxic risk reduction measures identified as available to the owner or operator, including those identified as infeasible or not economically reasonable.
+(iviii) The identification of all the emission unit(s) and the rationale for which the owner or operator proposes to reduce toxic air contaminant emissions and the identification of the airborne toxic risk reduction measures proposed for implementation to reduce such emissions. by the owner or operator.
+The planshall also include the rationale for not proposing for implementation any of the airborne toxic risk reduction measures identified as available to the owner or operator, including those identified as infeasible or not economically reasonable.

-(v) A schedule for implementing the proposed airborne toxic risk reduction measures within five years or within a shorter or longer period as determined by the Air Pollution Control Officer pursuant to Subsections (e)(3) or (e)(4) of this rule.
+(iv) A schedule for implementing the proposed airborne toxic risk reduction measures within five years or within a shorter or longer period as determined by the Air Pollution Control Officer pursuant to Subsections (e)(3-2) or (e)(4-3) of this rule.
 The schedule shall include specific increments of progress towards implementing the airborne toxic risk reduction measures.
 The schedule shall include dates by which applications for any authorities to construct or modified permits to operate will be submitted to the Air Pollution Control Officer, by which each measure will be in place, and by which the actual in-use effectiveness of each measure will be demonstrated to the Air Pollution Control Officer.